EagleBaby/python_screeps_arena/tutorials/tutorial5-Store and transfer.md

 | `RESOURCE_SCORE_Y`     | **Score Y**, a special resource in advanced CAC mode.                      |
 | `RESOURCE_SCORE_Z`     | **Score Z**, a special resource in advanced CAC mode.                      |

-Below is a unified version of the documentation's function descriptions, formatted in the "carry" style:

 ### Game Objects
 In this section of the tutorial (5-`Store and Transfer`), the game provides the following objects: